-So, you’ve decided to sell your home on your own instead of hiring a qualified professional, and your decision was probably motivated by several compelling reasons.
+So, you’ve decided to sell your home on your own instead of hiring a qualified professional.
+Your decision was probably motivated by several compelling reasons:

 So why in the world would you want to hire an agent to sell your home?
-Here are 6 reasons why recruiting the help of a professional is in your interest.
+Here are six reasons why recruiting the help of a professional is in your interest.

 1. You Can Actually Net More with an Agent

-Also, you may not realize this but by not hiring an agent to sell your home you would be saving only apart of the commission.
+Also, you may not realize this but by not hiring an agent to sell your home you would be saving only a part of the commission.
 Almost all buyers are represented by agents, who won’t show your house to their clients if they can’t get a fair compensation for their work.
 And if you can’t get the traffic to your house, you’ll have a lower potential demand, and as a result a lower price.
 It’s Econ 101!
-(I happen to bean econ professor)

 Also, as FSBO you’re going to attract bargain hunters with lowball offers going after your commission saving.
 Makes sense, right?!